Broken links on your website are a sign of negligence. You don’t want to look like you don’t care!

 - forgetting the “http(s)://” prefix for external links

 Thankfully, you don’t have to manually browse your site to detect broken links (and it would be impossible to do it page-by-page for large sites).
-There are plenty of powerful (yet free) tools online to help check your entire site, here are some of the best:
+There are plenty of powerful (yet free) tools online to help check your entire site.

 1. Google Search Console